 With accurate accounting, we can see items that involve expenditures which are not necessary for the company.
 And backwards.
 We can see that dedicating more resources to a business would be beneficial to growth.

-Accounting helps small businesses overcome audits without worries.
+The Accounting department helps small businesses overcome audits without worries.
 Having adequate knowledge of business operations and transactions will help pass inspections,l or in other words make you more prepared.

 Proper accounting helps ensure compliance with all tax obligations.
 Failure or late payment of taxes come with severe penalties.